 To reach a diagnosis, the vet conducts a thorough physical examination.
-Often the history gives vital clues, such as a recent stay at a boarding kennel increases the chance of an infectious cold.
+Often the history gives vital clues.
+For example, a recent stay at a boarding kennel increases the chance of an infectious cold.

 How Do I Treat My Dog's Cold?